-You can build your own container management environment, which requires spending time integrating and managing individual components.
-Or you can deploy a container platform with built-in management and security features.
+You can build your own Kubernetes environment, which requires spending time configuring, integrating, and managing individual components.
+Or you can deploy an application platform built on Kubernetes with automated configuration management and security features.
 This approach lets your team focus their energies on building the applications that provide business value rather than reinventing infrastructure.

-Red Hat[®] OpenShift[®] Container Platform delivers a consistent hybrid cloud enterprise Kubernetes platform for building and scaling containerized applications.
-Organization-wide use of Kubernetes requires additional security capabilities that help you build security into your applications, automate policies that let you manage container deployment security, and capabilities to protect the container runtime.
+Red Hat® OpenShift® delivers a consistent hybrid cloud enterprise Kubernetes platform for building and scaling containerized applications.
+Organization-wide use of Kubernetes requires additional capabilities that help you build security into your applications, automate policies that let you manage container deployment security, and protect the container runtime.